 This makes Car Next Door vehicles really economical if you need to get around town for a day (or more)!
 Check out this cost comparison against car rental and other traditional car share options.

-Note that there is also a distance charge of 33 cents for every kilometre you drive, which includes fuel and covers the Owner for wear and tear.
+Note that there is also a distance charge for every kilometre you drive, which includes fuel and covers the Owner for wear and tear.